 Bananas can be left out at room temperature in a fruit bowl.
 If they start to go brown take them out of their skin and freeze them, they’re so good in smoothies!
-So are they berries and they're very easily frozen too.
+Berries are very easily frozen too.

 Q – What about mushrooms?

 The Swag works incredibly well for mushrooms however DO NOT WET The Swag.
-Put your mushrooms into a dry Swag and into the crisper of the fridge.
-If you've bought mushrooms in a container sealed with cling wrap they can often feel slimy.
-That's because mushrooms don't like not being able to breathe and they start sweating.
+Put your mushrooms into a dry Swag and into the crisper or general section of the fridge.
+If you've bought mushrooms in a container sealed with cling wrap they can often feel/look slimy.
+That's because mushrooms don't like suffocating and therefore they start sweating.
 If your mushrooms are slimy, I recommend washing them thoroughly in a little bit of cold water and white vinegar.
 Then let them dry naturally or pat dry with a tea towel.
 Once dry and if you've managed to remove the slime, then pop them into a dry Swag and into your crisper.
-Wherever possible buy your mushrooms in brown paper bags and avoid plastic, mushrooms hate plastic!
-They'll stay much fresher for longer in a brown paper bag or The Swag.
+Wherever possible buy your mushrooms loose in brown paper bags and avoid plastic, mushrooms hate plastic!
+They'll stay much fresher for longer in a The Swag or even a brown paper bag.

 Q – What about onions and potatoes?